 Frontend architecture does not start with folders or a framework choice.
 It starts with the question of how the interface will survive product growth, team growth, and constant change.
 That is the point where frontend stops being a set of screens and becomes a system with its own boundaries, dependencies, and failure modes.

-The chapter connects interface architecture to very practical concerns: client state, rendering performance, asset delivery, release flow, and team boundaries.
+The chapter connects interface architecture to practical concerns: client state, rendering performance, asset delivery, release flow, and team boundaries.
 That moves the conversation beyond library preference and back into engineering decisions.

 Practical value of this chapter